 Home Energy Assistance Program (HEAP)

 HEAP is a federal grant program that helps eligible households pay for energy costs and weatherization.
 Income eligible customers may receive one regular HEAP benefit per season.
-The 2015-2016 HEAP season opened November 16, 2015 and closed April 8, 2016.
-Emergency HEAP opened January 4, 2016 and closed April 8, 2016.
+The 2016-2017 HEAP season opens November 14, 2016.
+Emergency HEAP opens January 3, 2017.
+Both programs will close when funds are exhausted.
 Contact your county's department of social services to apply.
 You can also log onto mybenefits.ny.gov to apply.

 In addition to regular HEAP, you may also be eligible for emergency HEAP benefits.
 The number of emergency benefits varies per season depending on the availability of funds.
-Emergency HEAP opened January 4, 2016 and closed April 8, 2016.
+Emergency HEAP opens January 3, 2017 and will close when funds are exhausted.

 Funding is limited.
 HEAP funding is limited so it is important to apply early.
 If you receive any type of Social Security benefit or if you are 60 years of age or older, call your local Office for the Aging and an application may be mailed to you.